fabric8io/fabric8/docs/testing.md

         io.fabric8.kubernetes.api.model.ServiceList sessionServices;

-To obtain a refernce to a particular service created in the current session:
+To obtain a reference to a particular service created in the current session:

         @Id("my-service-id")